Bichon Frise: The Good, the Bad, and the Ugly

 Appearance

-Bichon Frises are small dogs with a vibrant, fluffy white coat resembling a cotton ball.
+Bichon Frises are small dogs with vibrant, fluffy white coats that resemble a cotton ball.
 They have a baby-doll face, with dark, round eyes and a black nose.
 Their plumed tail curves gracefully over the back, giving them a sprightly appearance.

 Similar breeds